Transfusion-Free Cardiothoracic Surgery

 Many things can be done to increase hematocrit levels.
 First, blood tests are done sparingly.
 Second, patients receive supplemental iron and folic acid, and a medication called Epogen.
 Erythropoietin is a hormone-like substance produced by the kidneys that stimulates the bone marrow to produce red blood cells.
 Epogen is similar to the naturally produced erythropoietin and has the same effects--stimulating the bone marrow to make red blood cells.

-The second critical step in transfusion-free surgery is the implementation of a variety of innovative intraoperative techniques utilized by the anesthesiology team at USC University Hospital.
+The second critical step in transfusion-free surgery is the implementation of a variety of innovative intraoperative techniques utilized by the anesthesiology team at Keck Hospital of USC.

 One advanced blood management technique is called acute normovolemic hemodilution.
 This approach involves collecting the patient's whole blood immediately prior to surgery.
 The rest of the patient's blood is diluted with non-blood products such as normal saline or other IV solutions.
 Consequently, if the patient bleeds during surgery, he or she is bleeding diluted blood.
 Once the operation is completed, the patient receives the concentrated blood that was collected prior to surgery.